 “To translate the Scriptures accurately, without loss, change, distortion or embellishment of the meaning of the original text.
 Accuracy in Bible translation is the faithful communication, as exactly as possible, of that meaning, determined according to sound principles of exegesis.”

-Given the importance given to accuracy by these international Bible organizations, you might think that everyone is agreed on what accuracy is and why it is needed.
+Given the importance given to accuracy by these international Bible organizations, you might think that everyone agrees on what accuracy is and why it is needed.
 But that is not the case.

 Do We Need a New Kind of Accuracy?

-In the 1960’s, a new approach to translation was pioneered.
-This approach focused on providing the least educated with a unique Bible translation that focused on increased comprehension.
-The translation only used words in widespread use; as a result, traditional theological terms were not used in favor modern terms that the intended readers would understand more readily.
+In the 1960s, some translators pioneered a new approach to translation.
+This approach focused on providing the least educated with a unique Bible translation aimed at increased comprehension.
+The translation only used words in widespread use, and, as a result, traditional theological terms were omitted in favor of modern terms that intended readers would understand more readily.

-How can you have very different translations which are both faithful to the same source?
+How can very different translations both be faithful to the same source?

-To understand this apparent difference, it is essential to recognize that they expand the concept of accuracy.
-According to their approach, it is not only accuracy to the original but also accuracy in terms of the reader’s understanding or comprehension.
+To understand this apparent difference, it is essential to recognize that common language translators expand the concept of accuracy.
+According to their approach, accuracy is not only in reference to the original meaning of the source but also in reference to the reader’s understanding or comprehension.

 The new definition of accuracy allows for new ways of translation.